 Few hybrids promise as much fun as the Redux.
 Its 27.5″ tires sit squarely in mountain bike territory, but the included slick tires stay efficient on the road.
 The combination handles curbs, train tracks, and all manner of debris with little effort.

-Like the Pure Cycles Urban Commuter, this bike opts for a single chainring up front, meaning you don’t have to worry about shifting or maintenance.
+Like the Pure Cycles, the Raleigh Redux 2 Bike opts for a single chainring up front, meaning you don’t have to worry about shifting or maintenance.
 You still get 9 gears’ worth of options, though.

 Raleigh Cadent 3 – ($740)